f5devcentral/secure-deliver-optimize-genai/docs/class3/class3.rst

    tell me more about david strong

-Source of inforamtion or "proprietary data" obtained from the text file store on Documents folder on the Windows jumphost.
+Source of inforamtion or "proprietary data" obtained from the text file store on Documents folder on the jumphost.

 ..
 NOTE::
    You can clear the chat history with the middle red button on the chat window.

+Here the documents uploaded into the document store earlier, which contains information about Arcadia Financial leadership team and associated sensitive information.

 ..  image:: ./_static/class3-34.png